margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for a moment to think of eternity for people
 * Grateful for fairy tales from other cultures
 * Grateful for the leaders of the Underground Railroad
-* Gratefulf or peace at home
+* Grateful for peace at home
 * Grateful to say sorry and really mean it
 * Grateful for lifelong learning
 * Grateful to learn something everyday